 Garage Floor Coating IdeasEpoxy coatings can turn garage floors into an extension of your living area by adding color, hiding imperfections and improving wear resistance

-A garage floor coating is one of the most economical and aesthetically pleasing ways to enhance a plain gray concrete garage floor.
+A garage floor coating is one of the most affordable and attractive ways to enhance a plain gray concrete garage floor.
 These heavy-duty epoxy-based systems not only upgrade the look of the floor, they also increase resiliency to stains and tire marks and hide minor imperfections.
 With many colors to choose from for the base coating, which can be further enhanced by decorative quartz or paint chips, garage floor coatings give you a wide array of design options.

 GARAGE FLOORING DESIGN OPTIONS

 Standard epoxy floor coating colorsEpoxy floor coatings provide a wear-resistant and chemical-resistant surface for garage floors.
 Many manufacturers of epoxy coatings offer a wide variety of color options, including several choices of color flake chips.
 Below are a few of the standard color options for your next project.
 Color samples provided by Westcoat.

 Making your garage an extension of your living spaceIn a time not too long ago, garages were all the same: outbuildings that were storage areas for parked cars, with boring gray concrete or even dirt floors.
 Today garages have taken a more prominent place in the design of homes, often built to house three vehicles, and more often than not, attached to the home.
 Garages have graduated from simple storage areas to organized shops or showrooms.
 Today, every bit of attention that a homeowner pays to decorating their home is paid to the garage as well, right down to what goes on the concrete floors.